Small Business Set-Aside Program

 Visit the Registration page and complete all the Steps that apply to your company.
 If you are a small Illinois business per Section 11 of the Bidder’s Application Form, you may qualify for the Small Business Set-Aside program and will be notified when you’re registered.

-How long does it take to become certified?
+How long does it take to become qualified?

-The certification process may take 5-10 business days after the required forms are received.
+The qualification process may take 5-10 business days after the required forms are received.

 Qualification is valid for three years.
 However, if your company's annual revenues grow to the point where they exceed the threshold to qualify for the SBSP, it is your responsibility to notify the Small Business Program at 217 558-3723 or email EEC.SmallBusiness@illinois.gov.